SalvadorSG/Bomberyang/.github/ISSUE_TEMPLATE/daily-report.md

 **Solutions**
 #1 - A short description on how I got resolved the issue
 #2 - A short description on how I got resolved the issue

+**Next issues I'll be working on**
+#1 - A short description on what's the next issue you will work on
+#2 - A short description on what's the next issue you will work on